SURGroup/UQpy/docs/source/scientific_machine_learning/index.rst

 - :class:`.Loss`: Parent class to all Loss functions.
 Subclass of :class:`torch.nn.Module`.
 - :class:`.NeuralNetwork`: Parent class to all Neural Networks and Neural Operators.
 Subclass of :class:`torch.nn.Module`.

-Consistent with Pytorch's architecture, those classes and their subclasses primarily organize and store tensors and parameters.
+Consistent with PyTorch's architecture, those classes and their subclasses primarily organize and store tensors and parameters.
 The bulk of the computation is done by the methods in the ``functional`` folder.
 For example, the ``GaussianKullbackLeiblerDivergence`` class is used to define the divergence for a Bayesian neural network, but hands off the actual divergence computation ``functional.gaussian_kullback_leibler_divergence``.